 You can review the transactions for each card in great details, including the exchange rates used.
 You can easily change which card is to be used as the funding source, even retroactively (up to 14 days after a transaction).
 There is a large number of analytics and insights available, with more being constantly added.
 You can label transactions as personal or business and use a number of integrations, such as Xero, to automatically sync them with your bookkeeping.
 Speaking of which, you can scan receipts using the app and have them sync as well, or have Curve generate a PDF receipt directly.
 Common features like “Block your card” and “See your PIN” are also there.

 Unlike many other fintech startups, Curve has a rewards program.
 There is a list of retailers in the app where you can earn a cashback (1%).
-Normal members can choose three, Black members can choose six.
+Normal members can choose three, Black and Metal members can choose six.
 The list includes popular brands like Starbucks, Booking.com, Tesco and more.
 Interestingly, the cashback is applied immediately and can be earned anywhere in the world.
 For example, if you choose Starbucks you will earn the cashback at any Starbucks, anywhere in the world.
 The cashback is earned on top of your regular card benefits.

 In short, with Curve all your existing cards gain the cutting edge features that have made services like Revolut so popular plus the ability to earn a cashback.